Alexdalegend/MAMOC/content/post/NEUROEV/index.md

 5. Solution: The NEAT process continues to generate new solutions and assess them on the problem until a solution of sufficient quality is found.
 Once a satisfactory solution is found, the evolutionary process is stopped and the solution is returned[^PAUL].
 {{< figure src="./NEUROEV/POP_SPECIES.jpg" caption="Population diagram source Paul Pauls" numbered="true" >}}
 ### Genetic Encoding
 As stated as a key problem in Stanley's paper, a major challenge of NEAT is the genetic representation of the neural networks.
-It is important to ensure that dissimilar network toplogies can crossover in a meaningful way; new networks are given time to innovate and dont get removed from the population prematurely and finally, how to incorporate Occam's Razor into the problem without a contrived fitness function.
+It is important to ensure that dissimilar network toplogies can crossover in a meaningful way; new networks are given time to innovate (stopping them being removed from the population prematurely) and finally, how to incorporate Occam's Razor into the problem without a contrived fitness function.
 These problems are solved in NEAT with the following solutions:
-- Utilise historical markings in the genetic encoding to identify topologies with the same origin,
+- Utilising historical markings in the genetic encoding to identify topologies with the same origin,
 - Separate newly innovated groups into new species,
 - Instantiate the network with a minimal structure and only grow when necessary.